 There are all kinds of lines: linear, broken, zigzagging; there are those that connect, initiate or deviate; there are lines (treads) that bond and lines that escape (into flight).
 Indeed, lines are the first aesthetic gesture found in prehistory.
 They are also the foundation of contemporary artistic production, from drawing to installation, from performance to architecture.

+This is the first part of a three-semester course.
 These courses will lead to the writing of the thesis in the final year of the program.
 Students will study examples of critical writing, such as reviews of current exhibitions.
 As the process advances, students are encouraged to dig deeply into ideas without ever losing sight of the value of clarity.

 The History of Aesthetics

 We will read classical and modern texts on aesthetics, tracing the passage from the Platonic notion of the artist as “demiurge” to the contemporary interest in "emergent" art—art whose very nature comes into being in the process of its production.
 Inquiry into the nature of image readily involves us in the study of the nature of “form.”
 Is form imposed on inchoate matter?
 Or does it rather derive the refrom?
 Are there fixed archetypes—physical, psychological, metaphysical, or mathematical—that dictate its possibilities?
 Does form flow organically from the material world?
 Is there an ontology of The Image that can be drawn from our reflection on form?
 These and many other questions will concern us as we entertain texts from Plato, Aristotle, Plotinus, Goethe, Blake, Ruskin, Wittgenstein, Heidegger, Jung, Olson, Duncan, et al. Writing assignments will be tailored to individual interests and guided through personal conferences.

 Home Is a Foreign Place: Writing on Art, Conflict, and Estrangement